Compare

 At a glance

 Airtable is the most flexible CRM you can build - because it's not a CRM, it's a database.
 The flexibility is its strength and its trap.
 Past 500 rows the UI gets sluggish, custom views proliferate, and what was a tidy template becomes a junk drawer.
 Contact Book is purpose-built and stays fast at scale; the trade-off is you can't add a totally custom field type whenever you want.
+If you're currently in a spreadsheet and weighing the move, see our guide to migrating from a spreadsheet to a personal CRM.

 EU jurisdiction